google/docsy/userguide/content/en/docs/adding-content/lookandfeel.md

 ## Tables

-By default, Docsy applies the following styles to all tables, through the class `.td-table`:
+Docsy applies the following styles to all tables, through the class `.td-table`:

 - [Bootstrap table][] styles:
   - `.table`